-Test Policies: No personal materials, notes, books, headphones, food or drinks, calculators, phones, etc., may be present during testing without permission from the course/module director.
-You may bring a pen/pencil.
-Clean scratch paper will be provided and must be returned to the test proctor before you leave the testing area.
+Test Policies: No personal materials, notes, books, headphones, food or drinks, calculators, phones, etc., may be present during testing without permission from the course director.
+Students may bring a pen/pencil.
+Clean scratch paper can be provided and must be returned to the test proctor before you leave the testing area.

 - The wearing of baseball caps, visors, or other eye-shading headwear is not permitted during the examination. - All computer programs must be closed before logging in to the test site.
-Do not attempt to access any other software programs during testing. - Tests are TIMED. - No questions may be asked of the testing proctor while the test is being administered. - Once you complete your test, you must leave the testing area until all students have completed their individual examinations. - Your test score will be determined by the course director, and will be posted within 24 hours after completion of the test.
+Do not attempt to access any other software programs during testing. - Tests are TIMED. - No questions may be asked of the testing proctor while the test is being administered.

+- Once you complete your test, you must leave the testing area until all students have completed their individual examinations. - Your test score will be determined by the course director, and will be posted within 24 hours after completion of the test.

 Test Absences: Students are expected to take examinations at the designated time.
-In the event of an illness, the student must contact the course/module director and/or the program director BEFORE the test to inform her/him of the anticipated absence.
+In the event of an illness, the student must contact the cours director and the Program Director BEFORE the test to inform them of the anticipated absence.
 A student who has missed an examination due to excused illness or personal crisis will have NO MORE than 48 hours in which to complete that examination or the first day back in classes, whichever occurs first.
 Students with a prolonged illness or personal crisis will be reviewed individually by the program director and arrangements made accordingly.